ltdan166/scrapy_ppdvn/README.md

 # scrapy_ppdvn
-Scrapping book information from the site https://ppdvn.gov.vn/web/guest/ke-hoach-xuat-ban
+Scrapping books information from the site https://ppdvn.gov.vn/web/guest/ke-hoach-xuat-ban

+To install scrapy
+pip install scrapy

+To run the crawler and export to an csv scrapy crawl ppdvnpub -o ppdvn.csv -t csv